 Coterminal Masters Program

 The Stanford coterminal degree plan enables an undergraduate to embark on an integrated program of study leading to the master's degree before requirements for the bachelor's degree have been completed.
-Undergraduates majoring in Earth Systems, or a related field, may apply to work simultaneously toward their Bachelor’s of Science (B.S.) degree and Master’s of Science (M.S.) degree in Earth Systems.
+Undergraduates majoring in Earth Systems, or a related field, may apply to work simultaneously toward their Bachelor’s of Science (B.S.) degree and Master’s degree in Earth Systems.
+Earth Systems offers a coterminal MS degree and a coterminal MA degree in Environmental Communication.
 The M.S. degree in Earth Systems allows increased specialization through additional course work that may include up to nine units of research with the master’s adviser.
 This may culminate in the preparation of a M.S. thesis; however, a thesis is not required for the degree.
-All coterminal M.S. students are required to take the capstone course, EARTHSYS 290 Master's Seminar.
+The MA degree provides an overview of the theory, techniques, and challenges of communicating environmental concepts to non-specialist audiences and includes hands-on experience with different modalities of communication, principally writing, multimedia production, and education.
+The process of building mastery in your field is enriched through steady communication with a faculty advisor.
+All coterminal Master's students are required to take the capstone course, EARTHSYS 290 Master's Seminar.

 Application and Admission

 Check with program staff for application deadline.
 A $125 application fee will be assessed by the Registrar's office for those accepted and matriculated into the program.
 To apply, complete and return the following to Kristin Tewksbury, Y2E2 Rm.
 127 (firstname.lastname@example.org):